The evolution of forecasting for decision making in dynamic environments: Introduction

-Here, we explore a middle ground between myopic agents and fully rational agents -- that is, between evolutionary and economic theories of decision making.
-The goal of our study is not to determine which models of decision-making or strategic behavior are best.
-Rather, we take the myopic setting as a starting point and we ask when evolution will favor the emergence of individuals who use more information about their environment and the game they are playing when making strategic decisions.
-That is, we study how more sophisticated modes of decision-making can arise in a population.
-In particular, we study the emergence of decision making by individuals who forecast the future state of the environment and account for future payoffs based on their forecasts.
-Such individuals are not strictly myopic, but also not fully rational and perfectly informed.
-We study both the emergence of forecasting types as well as the resulting effects on strategic and environmental dynamics.
+Here, we explore a middle ground between myopic agents and fully rational agents -- that is, between evolutionary and economic theories of decision-making.
+The goal is not to determine which models of decision-making or strategic behavior are correct.
+Rather, we take the myopic setting as a starting point and ask when individuals will emerge who use more information about their environment and the game they are playing in making strategic decisions.
+That is, we study how more sophisticated modes of decision-making can arise in a population and what effects this has on environmental dynamics.
+In particular, we study the emergence of decision-making by individuals who forecast the future state of the environment and account for future payoffs based on their forecasts.
+Such individuals are not strictly myopic but also not fully rational or perfectly informed.

-The question of myopic decision-making versus decision-making using forecasts is relevant not only to humans but also to a diversity of non-human organisms that live in variable environments.
-Flowering plants are most successful when they time their blossoming to align with favorable environmental conditions, such as temperature, pollinator abundance, and density of competitors.
-Accounting for environmental cues, including environmental change, may help plants to achieve optimal timing of flowering \citep{vermeulen2015}.
-Migratory species face a similar decision about when to leave one habitat and head for another \citep{johansson2012}; and some form of environmental forecast is beneficial and may be promoted by natural selection.

-Environmental change can also be caused endogenously, by the decisions of individuals.
-This is readily apparent in socio-ecological systems, e.g.~ when resource exploitation decisions affect resource abundances.
-It can also be found in predator-prey systems.
-For example, female Dusky Warblers modify their nest site choice in response to changes in predator abundance~\citep{forstmeier}.
-These behavioral responses may in turn alter the abundance of their predators, producing a feedback on the payoffs for different nest site strategies.
-In this setting as well, selection might promote traits that allow individuals to account for the changing environment, even at a cognitive cost, when choosing between alternative nesting strategies.